awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 Installs patches on your instances or scans instances to determine whether any qualified patches are missing\.
 Available in all commercial AWS Regions\.

 `AWS-RunPatchBaselineAssociation` differs from `AWS-RunPatchBaseline` in a few important ways:
-+ `AWS-RunPatchBaselineAssociation` is intended for use primarily with associations created using Quick Setup, a capability of AWS Systems Manager\. \(When using the Quick Setup Host Management configuration type, if you choose the option **Scan instances for missing patches daily**, the system uses `AWS-RunPatchBaselineAssociation` for the operation\.\)
++ `AWS-RunPatchBaselineAssociation` is intended for use primarily with State Manager associations created using Quick Setup, a capability of AWS Systems Manager\.
+Specifically, when you use the Quick Setup Host Management configuration type, if you choose the option **Scan instances for missing patches daily**, the system uses `AWS-RunPatchBaselineAssociation` for the operation\.

   In most cases, however, when setting up your own patching operations, you should choose [`AWS-RunPatchBaseline`](patch-manager-about-aws-runpatchbaseline.md) or [`AWS-RunPatchBaselineWithHooks`](patch-manager-about-aws-runpatchbaselinewithhooks.md) instead of `AWS-RunPatchBaselineAssociation`\.